 Using this site’s rules for grazes allows even more interesting outcomes in combat actions.
-Add the following to the above list of TH results:
+Change the line for “Success by 0+” to these two lines:

-- Success by 0: Graze (i.e., glancing or similarly weak blow).
+- Success by 0: Grazing hit (i.e., glancing or similarly weak blow).
 Give the target +2 on any Active Defense (or resistance roll if appropriate) versus the attack; if the attack still hits, halve its basic hits (or other effects) and double the target’s DR.